-Our audit was conducted for the purpose of forming opinions on the basic financial statements, and the combining and individual fund financial statements.
+Our audit was conducted for the purpose of forming opinions on the basic financial statements, and the combining and individual fund financial statements, and the budgetary comparisons.
 The additional schedules listed as "other supplemental information" in the table of contents are presented for purposes of additional analysis and are not a required part of the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-White + Savariege + Compbell, LEP El Paso, Texas
+White & Samanies & Campbell, UP El Paso, Texas